jazzband/django-constance/docs/index.rst

 Django templates
 ^^^^^^^^^^^^^^^^

-To access the config object from your template you can either pass the object to the template context:
+To access the config object from your template you can pass the object to the template context:

 .. code-block:: python